 Another guy talks about seeing a funny looking wave that resolved into two humps.
 The thing headed towards the shore, but submerged before he arrived.

 Neither of these are great stories.
 The flat west-Canadian accents of the witnesses is kind of pleasant, but it extracts much of the drama from their testimony.
-For the record, I think that they're being perfectly honest about what they think they saw.
-I think someone lying for attention would tell the story in a more interesting way.
+For the record, I think that they're being perfectly honest about what they think they saw, of for no other reason than the probability that someone lying for attention would tell the story in a more interesting way.

 A man and his daughter were in their boat when they saw Ogopogo.
 Oooh!
 Crappy re-enactment!
 We see these two piloting a boat, tense music sting playing.
 They took some photos of what could just as easily be a hump or a wave.
 The dad gives a wonderfully silly explanation of why they've sighted Ogopogo so often: electrolysis caused by the action of the propeller of his outboard motor attracts marine life.